The modern English term consciousness is derived primarily from the Latin word conscius, "knowing, aware."

 From various dictionaries:

-Consciousness is the basis upon which we as an existing being either evolve or devolve.
+Consciousness is the basis upon which we evolve or devolve.
 Our improvement or degeneration is marked by the state or level of our consciousness.

 In the esoteric traditions of the Western world, the range of potential consciousness is allegorized in the Ladder of Jacob, upon which the angels ascend and descend.
 Thus there are higher and lower levels of consciousness, from the level of demons at the bottom, to highly realized angels in the heights.